aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsb-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSB to DOCX on Android via Java or Online App" h2="Transform XLSB to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting XLSB to DOCX is a common requirement for many Android applications.
+DOCX is a popular format for documents, and is supported by many applications.
+It is also easier to edit and share than XLSB.
+Therefore, converting XLSB to DOCX is a useful feature for many Android applications.

+<h2>How Aspose.Total Helps for XLSB to DOCX Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSB to DOCX conversion feature inside your Android applications.
-In the first step you can export XLSB to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLSB to DOCX.
+The first step is to export XLSB to PDF using Aspose.Cells for Android via Java.
+After that, Aspose.PDF for Android via Java can be used to convert the PDF to DOCX.
+This process is simple and efficient, and can be easily integrated into any Android application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}